Information Technology Courses

 Introduction to multi-user and relational database development.
 The entity-relationship, normalization, and relational algebra concepts are covered.
 Students will use appropriate tools to document the designs of multi-user and relational databases, and implement the designs within appropriate database development environments.
 3 Credits (3 Lecture) Prerequisite(s): CIT180.
 Fall Only.

 Information Technology Internship

 Work experience intended to provide exposure to the practical and daily operations of an information technology office, support team, or equivalent.
 Placement within a private firm, government institution or agency, corporation, or other office is based on major and/or career interests to the extent possible.
 As the culmination of academic study, the internship may not take place before a student's second year, although it may take place in either semester of the second year, per agreement between the student, adviser, and supervising instructor.
 The student may or may not receive a salary or compensation for services (negotiable with employer/organization).
 The student logs the experience and submits a narrative report at the conclusion of the internship.
-3 Credits (0 Lecture - 15 Internship) Prerequisite(s): CIT150 and CIT160 and CIT171 and CIT180 or BWM150 and CIT160 and CIT171 and CIT180.
+3 Credits (0 Lecture - 15 Internship) Prerequisite(s): BWM150 and CIT160 and CIT171 and CIT180.

 Wireless and Mobile Computing